aGayar30/computer-vision-project/README.md

 -save the training data set in a folder named "train" and place it inside the folder of the project

--add the json file digiStruct.json (found in the project files) to the train folder
+-copy the json file digiStruct.json (found in the project files) to the train folder

+-unzip the folder named temps.zip

 -install the libraries needed that can be found imported at the start of the code use pip install *library name* at your cmd (preferably run as admin):